-Hedge Funds Accelerate Shift to Outsourcing to Counter Risks of Extended Work-from-Anywhere Model
+Shift to Outsourcing to Counter Risks of Work-From-Anywhere

 The survey, conducted earlier this year, collected the opinions and perceptions of 100 hedge fund practitioners—spanning the technology, operations, cybersecurity, and compliance fields—about current and future technology management and information security programs, initiatives, and readiness.

 According to respondents, the next two years could see a significant shift to outsourcing managed IT solutions and security operations.
 With a dispersed workforce, firms have recognized a need for better remote access and multi-cloud environments to improve support, resiliency, and uptime.

 Firms are also weighing the options of in-sourcing and outsourcing managed IT and landing on a hybrid model (59%) as the best way to meet the challenges introduced over the last two years.
 Looking ahead to the next two years, 89 percent of firms currently in-sourcing managed IT are likely to shift more of their IT spend to outsourced services.

 Those firms making the switch are explicitly looking for partners who can deliver heightened security (54%), public cloud management and support expertise (46%), and more responsive end-user support (44%).
 This convergence of managed IT and security operations is a critical service innovation, and respondents almost unanimously agreed that consolidating the two improved overall cyber posture.

 The report also found that, as the industry continues to evolve, firms are rejecting the outdated break/fix support model in favor of the prediction and prevention abilities of artificial intelligence (AI).
 Respondents predicted that managed service providers (MSPs) will employ AI to remove service friction and increase service uptime (47%) and enable support agents to be more responsive when issues do arise (47%).